wrfchem-leeds/WRFotron/docs/source/faqs.rst

 **************************
 Benchmarking and Testing
 ========================
-- Run together automatically by submitting :code:`qsub benchmark_and_test.bash`.
+- Run together automatically by submitting :code:`. benchmark_and_test.bash`.
 - This runs short (48 hour) simulations per season over the default domain and evaluates against either the China measurements or from OpenAQ.
 - To select which measurement set the model is evaluated against, set the corresponding Boolean in :code:`benchmark.py`.
 - They run from the output directory, and can both be run manually using :code:`qsub benchmark.bash` and :code:`qsub tests.bash`.